GoogleCloudPlatform/iot-smart-home-cloud/firebase/README.md

     ```

 1. Add the smart home client id and secret to your Firebase config environment:
+    Client id and Client secret can be taken from Cloud Consol > APIs and Services > Credentials.
+Now find the firebase service account and copy its ID and Secret.

     ```
     $ firebase functions:config:set \